What is a professional negligence claim?

 Professional Negligence Claims Against Solicitors

-If you have retained solicitors in a transaction or litigation and the outcome was not as expected or there has been a clear mistake on behalf of the law firm, then you need a professional negligence solicitor.
+If you have retained solicitors in a transaction or litigation and you consider you have received incorrect advice from the law firm or there has been an error or clear mistake made by your solicitor which has caused you financial loss, then you need a professional negligence solicitor.

-Our professional negligence lawyers not only have expertise and experience in handling professional negligence claims but are supported by a firm which regularly deals with the type of transaction or litigation which has gone wrong.
+Our professional negligence lawyers not only have expertise and experience in handling professional negligence claims but are supported within Myerson by lawyers who regularly deal with the type of transaction or litigation which has gone wrong.
 Myerson is a full-service commercial and personal law firm and thus can call on expertise in many areas of the law.

-Our professional negligence lawyers have a wealth of experience in dealing with professional negligence cases and because the firm has expertise in commercial litigation, company transactions, property transactions, wills and probate, construction and divorce we are best-placed to understand how a particular matter should have proceeded and where it may have gone wrong.
+Our professional negligence lawyers have a wealth of experience in dealing with professional negligence cases against solicitors, and because the firm has expertise in commercial litigation, company transactions, property transactions, wills and probate, construction, employment and divorce, we are best-placed to understand how most commercial matters should have proceeded and where it may have gone wrong.

-As the firm does not deal with personal injury, medical or immigration claims, we are unable to assist with professional negligence claims against solicitors who have dealt with a personal injury, medical or immigration claim on your behalf.
-We also cannot help with claims against criminal negligence advice.
+As the firm does not deal with personal injury, medical, criminal or immigration claims, we are unable to assist with professional negligence claims against solicitors involving those areas of law.

-• A claim by a Company against solicitors who negligently handled litigation by failing to exchange witness statements in time.
+- A claim by a company against solicitors who negligently handled litigation by failing to exchange witness statements in time.
 The client’s claim was struck out.
-We took over the client’s professional negligence claim when it was not progressing and the claim was settled for a 6 figure sum.
+We took over the client’s professional negligence claim and the claim was settled for a 6 figure sum.

-• A claim on behalf of a company against solicitors because they failed to obtain permission to rely on expert evidence and admissions were made during the trial which was damaging to the client.
-The matter was settled very favourably for the client
+- A claim on behalf of a company against solicitors because they failed to obtain permission to rely on expert evidence and admissions were made during the trial which were damaging to the client.
+The matter was settled very favourably for the client.

 Professional Negligence Involving Property Transactions